ChegeBryan/hashnode-blogs/ckera7gct01rh0ys1fs8ydeyu.md

 ## Setting up a Django Project

 Do you love Django?
 I love Django too 🍻.
 I love it for reasons well documented on [Django's Documentation](https://www.djangoproject.com/start/overview/) and of course the documentation itself.
 Let's conclude its a loop.
 Django tag line is - 'The web framework for perfectionists with deadlines' in a couple of minutes, you will get to see it is not just Django bluffing.
 We will go through setting up a Django project and in a series of more blogs deploy our app to production 🚀.
-If you are excited as I let's dive in.
+If you are excited as I am let's dive in.

 Assumptions made:
 1. You have python installed in your system.